 Top Places to Visit in Aurangabad with Maharaja Express

-Named after the Mughal emperor Aurangzeb, Aurangabad is one of the famous destinations that you must make a visit when in Maharashtra.
-And recently declared to be the Tourism Capital of Maharashtra Aurangabad serves to be the major tourist hub of the state Maharashtra.
+Named after the Mughal emperor Aurangzeb, Aurangabad is one of the famous destinations that you must visit when in Maharashtra.
+And recently declared to be the Tourism Capital of Maharashtra Aurangabad serves to be the major tourist hub of the state of Maharashtra.

 The city welcomes you and its visitors with beautiful sights, the different sounds and textures that are made from the UNESCO heritage sites, to the beautiful markets that are brimming the travellers with exquisite silk items and woven garments.
 You will definitely have to spend a few days in order to experience each and everything that the town has to offer.
 And in order to help you save your time, we have mapped out the top places to visit in Aurangabad.